Sacred Touch Healing For Women.

 Maya’s heart chakra was heavy with grief and disappointment.
 Through guided meditation and energy work, we focused on releasing the belief that love must be earned or that she was undeserving of tenderness.
 She began to see that her capacity to love was immense—but it needed to be directed inward, too.

-3. Stabilizing the Root Chakra
+3. Stabilising the Root Chakra

 The absence of early stability left her root chakra weak, making her cling to relationships for security.
 Grounding practices—earthing meditations, nature walks, and affirmations of safety—helped her reconnect with her own strength.